Olivierlu1/FareCompare7Plus/README.md

 # FareCompare7Plus
-Our FareCompare app that works specifically with the iphone 7+
+Our app that lets you compare Uber and Lyft prices to find the cheapest route to your destination!

 To Generate New Lyft Access Token: